 Conclusion

-It’s important to note that 6G is still in its developmental stages.
+It’s important to note that 6G is still in its early stages of development.
 While some companies invest in the next-generation wireless standard, establishing industry specifications for 6G-enabled network products will take several years.